Chicken tikka biryani, layers of spiced basmati rice, slow-cooked onions & chunks of homemade tikka, the perfect Indian

 - Slice the green chillies into two pieces lengthways.

 - Peel then onions then cut then in half then into half moon shapes around 3-4mm thick.

 - Heat the cooking oil in a heavy-based 28cm or 11" frying pan or skillet over a medium high heat.

-- Add in the curry leaves, ajwain seeds, slit green chillies, ajwain, mustard, fennel and cumin seeds then cook for 30 seconds.
+- Add in the curry leaves, slit green chillies, ajwain, mustard, fennel and cumin seeds then cook for 30 seconds.

 - Add the garlic in and ginger, then cook for another minute.

 - Throw in the onions and stir, reduce the heat to low-medium and add in the onion and allow to slowly cook until the onions caramelise, this should take approximately 45 minutes.

 - Deseed the tomato and cut the flesh into a 1cm (½") dice (discard the seeds).